9th of October 2018

 Best chocolate to share amongst a large group: Anything but Vintage 2014 Andean Alder Matured.
 As stated above, that edition is for experienced palates.
 In this situation, it’s better to try something that is more universally accessible.

-Best chocolate for a spring/summer party: Consider the Vintage 2015 Kampot Pepper Matured edition…paired with an añejo tequila and/or some of the cheeses discussed here.
+Best chocolate for a spring/summer party: Consider the Vintage 2015 Kampot Pepper Matured edition…paired with an añejo tequila and/or some of the cheeses discussed in our pairing guide.

 Best chocolate or an autumn/winter party: Perhaps one of the barrel-aged editions (Vintage 2015 Single Malt Islay Cask Matured or Vintage 2014 Cognac Cask Matured) or wood-aged editions (Vintage 2014 Andean Alder Matured or Vintage 2015 Palo Santo Matured).